CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Experiments

 \subsection{Ablation Study}

-\textbf{Causality} \quad To verify the effect of inverse causality, we conduct three experiments on LAW + CoIRL-AD naive PGGS model, and change the mask we use in the self attention layer to $s_w$ in three different ways: 1) no causal mask; 2) causal mask\footnote{causal mask: \textit{torch.triu(torch.ones(n,n), diagonal=1).bool()}}; 3) inverse causal mask\footnote{inverse causal mask: \textit{torch.tril(torch.ones(n,n), diagonal=-1).bool()}}.
-We set $\beta$ in $L_{RL}$ equals to 0.
-The results is shown in Tab. \ref{tab:causality}.
+\textbf{Effect of Causality.} \quad To examine the role of inverse causality, we conduct three ablation experiments on CoIRL-AD without temporal augmentation.
+We vary the auto-regression (AR) attention mask used for $s_w$ in the self-attention layer as follows: (1) no causal mask; (2) standard causal mask (AR)\footnote{Causal mask: \textit{torch.triu(torch.ones(n,n), diagonal=1).bool()}}; and (3) inverse causal mask (inv.
+AR)\footnote{Inverse causal mask: \textit{torch.tril(torch.ones(n,n), diagonal=-1).bool()}}.
+Results are reported in Tab.~\ref{tab:causality}.

-From the results, the naive causal mask increases both L2 error and collision rate.
-In contrast, removing the mask or using the inverse causal mask outperforms the baseline.
-The no-mask setting reduces L2 error, while the inverse causal mask improves both L2 and collision rate, highlighting the effectiveness of backward planning (inverse causality).
+The results suggest three observations.
+First, inverse causal masking primarily benefits RL exploration: applying \textit{inv.
+AR} to the pure IL baseline degrades performance, while using it within CoIRL-AD improves both L2 error and collision rate.
+Second, aligned representations are important for competitive learning.
+When the IL and RL actors use mismatched masks, the shared modules learn inconsistent representations, weakening knowledge transfer and reducing performance toward the baseline.
+Third, RL exploration must be stabilized.
+Removing the competitive mechanism causes the RL actor to explore aggressively and suffer from value overestimation, leading to degraded performance.